Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 Misunderstandings

-But by only relying on the written word, you are missing all kinds of non-verbal clues — their facial expressions, their tonality, their body language.
+On most dating apps, you communicate via text messages.
+But by only relying on the written word, you are missing out on non-verbal cues — their facial expressions, their tonality, their body language.

 No Spark

-It is those things that create sexual tension.
+It’s those things that create sexual tension.

 Time Sink

-Dating Apps are a massive time sink.
+Dating apps are a massive time sink.

 Ghosting